tilt-dev/ephemerator/README.md

 The ephemerator operator isn't trying to solve these problems right now.

+## Development

+See [CONTRIBUTING.md](CONTRIBUTING) for details on how to run this locally or in your own cluster.

 ## Architecture

 The desired state of ephemeral environments in the cluster are stored in ConfigMaps